TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Discussion

 \subsubsection{Tidal Heating}

 Tidal heating results from gravitational forces between celestial bodies, causing internal friction and generating heat within the affected body. \citet{Millholland:2020ApJ...897....7M} demonstrated that tidal interactions at 0.1 AU can yield tidal luminosities up to $L_{\rm{tide}} \sim 10^{29}$ erg s$^{-1}$ (refer to their Figure 1).
-Applying the tidal luminosity expression from Equation (1) in \citet{Millholland:2020ApJ...897....7M}, we estimate $L_{\rm{tide}} \sim 10^{27}$ erg s$^{-1}$ (assuming zero obliquity and a reduced tidal quality factor $Q' = 10^{5}$ for Neptune like planets \citep{Tittemore:1990Icar...85..394T, Banfield:1992Icar...99..390B}) for TOI-1173 A $b$.
+Applying the tidal luminosity expression from Equation (1) in \citet{Millholland:2020ApJ...897....7M}, we estimate $L_{\rm{tide}} \sim 10^{23}$ erg s$^{-1}$ (assuming zero obliquity and a reduced tidal quality factor $Q' = 10^{5}$ for Neptune like planets \citep{Tittemore:1990Icar...85..394T, Banfield:1992Icar...99..390B}) for TOI-1173 A $b$.
 This suggests the potential for significant tidal heating on the planet.

 To further investigate this mechanism, we used the structural model with tidal heating of \citet{Millholland:2019ApJ...886...72M}.
 This model incorporates tidal heating effects on planetary structures by considering a two-layer planet model consisting of a heavy element core and an H/He envelope with an MCMC fitting approach.
-The atmospheric envelope evolution is simulated using the Modules for Experiments in Stellar Astrophysics (MESA) code \citep{Paxton:2011ApJS..192....3P, Paxton:2013ApJS..208....4P, Paxton:2018ApJS..234...34P, Paxton:2019ApJS..243...10P}.
-Figure \ref{fig:envelope}\footnote{This figure was generated strictly following the procedure given at \url{https://github.com/smillholland/Sub-Saturns/}} shows the envelope mass fraction estimates for TOI-1173 A $b$.
+The atmospheric envelope evolution is simulated using the Modules for Experiments in Stellar Astrophysics (MESA) code \citep{Paxton:2011ApJS..192....3P, Paxton:2013ApJS..208....4P, Paxton:2015ApJS..220...15P, Paxton:2018ApJS..234...34P, Paxton:2019ApJS..243...10P, Jermyn2023} within Sub-Saturns\footnote{ \url{https://github.com/smillholland/Sub-Saturns/}} code \citep{Millholland:2020ApJ...897....7M}.
+Figure \ref{fig:envelope} shows the envelope mass fraction estimates for TOI-1173 A $b$.
 The colored regions indicate the 2D posterior distributions for $\log_{10} Q'$ and $f_{\rm{env}, t}$ obtained from the fitting that includes tidal inflation.
-The horizontal dashed lines indicate the lower limit of the reduced tidal quality factor ($\log_{10} Q' \sim 5.2 $).
+The horizontal dashed lines indicate the lower limit of the reduced tidal quality factor ($\log_{10} Q' \sim 5.5 $).
 These distributions assume the measured eccentricities and indicate the results for obliquity $\epsilon =$ 0\textdegree, 30\textdegree and 60\textdegree.
 The mean and 1$\sigma$ range of $f_{\rm{env}},0$ inferred when neglecting tides are shown with the gray line and bar.
-The tides-free envelope fraction estimate is $f_{\rm{env}},0 = 48.1 \% \pm 0.4 \%$.